rundeck/docs/docs/manual/workflow-steps/pagerduty.md

 ![PagerDuty - Update Status](~@assets/img/pagerduty_status.png)

 - **API Token**: The API token associated with the PagerDuty account
-- **Email**: The email address associated with the API token (whichever user was logged when the token was created)
+- **Email**: The email address associated with the API token (whichever user was logged in when the token was created)
 - **Incident ID**: The ID of the incident to want to add a note to
 - **Message**: This is where to update the status (acknowledged or resolved)